elvisimprsntr/pfsense-ntp-gps/README.md

     * [USB to RS232 Adapter](https://www.amazon.com/gp/product/B0759HSLP1) for Garmin GPS Windows program firmware updates

 2. The Garmin 16x LVS already has a RJ45 connector from the factory.
 Note: The remote ON/OFF pin #3 needs to be connected to RS-232 ground pin #5.
 3. The Garmin 18x LVC has a JST connector from the factory, which can be re-terminated with a RJ45 connector with a similar pinout as the 16x for interchangeability.
 Note: There is 1x26 AWG black power ground wire, and 2x28 AWG black wires under the PVC jacket even though only one is terminated to the JST connector.
-Per Garmin Tech Support, both 28 AWG black wires are connected internally to the GPS module, thus only one needs to be connected to RS-232 ground pin #5.
+Per Garmin Tech Support, both 28 AWG black wires are connected internally to the GPS module, thus only one needs to be connected to RS232 ground pin #5.
-4. Build a cable to provide USB power, RS-232 communication, and PPS signal.
+4. Build a cable to provide USB power, RS232 communication, and PPS signal.
 ![pinout](Pinout.jpg)
 ![cable](cable.jpeg)

+USEFUL NTP CLI COMMANDS

+* ntpq -pn
+* ntpq -c kerninfo
+* ntpq -c sysinfo
+* ntptime